diegoalonsonm/quote-generator/README.md

 # Quote Generator

 Project to learn how to use AWS in the backend in a serverless way and NextJS in the front-end.
+The project idea is to generate an image with a quote of an important person fetched from the Zenquotes API.

 Technologies used:
 - NextJS
 - Typescript
 - CSS
 - Styled Components
+- Material UI
+- CodeSandBox
+- Node JS
+- Zenquotes API
+-

 ## Getting Started